 What is the role of the exhibition in your practice?

-What challenges does teaching present to practicing your own work?
+What challenges does working outside the home present to your studio work?

 Sarah Bearup-Neal develops and curates Glen Arbor Arts Center exhibitions.
 She maintains a studio practice focused on fiber and collage.